David Coffin

-David Coffin is an American folk musician specializing in early music and sea music, based in Gloucester, Massachusetts, United States.
+David Coffin is an American traditional folk musician specializing in early music and maritime music, based in Gloucester, Massachusetts, United States.
 He is the song leader for the Revels music programs in Cambridge, Massachusetts.
 He also presents music enrichment programs for schools throughout New England.
 One program is based on the history of the recorder, and the other is called Life at Sea: A Voyage in Song.

-Coffin has a bass-baritone voice and plays various types of recorders and whistles, in addition to archaic instruments like the shawm, rackett, or gemshorn.
+Coffin has a bass-baritone voice and plays various types of concertinas, recorders, and whistles, in addition to archaic instruments like the shawm, rackett, or gemshorn.
 He comes from a musical background: his father, Reverend William Sloane Coffin, studied to be a concert pianist with Nadia Boulanger in Paris, his grandfather was pianist Arthur Rubinstein, and his great-grandfather was Polish conductor Emil Młynarski.